...

 7. Making a Provocative Closing

-Closing provocatively makes use of calls to action to move your audience toward a particular goal.
+Closing provocatively uses calls to action to move your audience toward a particular goal.
 An example of this type of conclusion is usually observed with preachers, activists, and advertisers.

 Many preachers make altar calls at the end of their sermons, and activists usually end with a wake-up call to move the audience to action.